-Other bands like Agnostic Front, Murphy’s Law and Sick of It All made their appearance in the 1980s.
-Then, in the 1990s, CBGB hosted acts like Sum 41, Green Day, Guns and Roses to name a few.
+Other bands like Agnostic Front, Murphy’s Law and Sick of It All made their appearance in the late 1980s.
+Then, in the 1990s, CBGB hosted grunge acts like Green Day, Guns and Roses Sum 41, to name a few.

-Guns & Roses at CBGB Most of these bands were unknown acts when they first played CBGB, getting their start on the small stage in the back of a graffiti lined basement.
+Most of these bands were unknown acts when they first played CBGB, getting their start on the small stage in the back of a graffiti lined basement.
 Every week, CBGB would hold “Audition Showcase” nights, catering to more local bands eager to make it big.
-One band that can now probably thank CBGB for their entire career where New Jersey’s Misfits, who played their very first show as auditionees.
+One band that can now probably thank CBGB for their entire career where New Jersey’s Misfits, who played their very first show there.
 The band went on to become the purveyors of “horror punk”, releasing seven studio albums.

 After 33 years, hosting an estimated 50,000 bands, CBGB closed its doors.
 The final concert at CBGB was Patti Smith on October 15, 2006.
 In 2013, the venue was added to the National Register of Historic Places as part of The Bowery Historic District.
 Today, the

 CBGB storefront is the home of John Varvatos’ showroom.